 Finally, ceramic heaters are convective heaters.
 They generate warmth through a heating element.
 This warmth is then carried out of the heating space heater and distributed throughout the house via a fan system.
-These heaters are known as ceramic heaters because they use a Positive Temperature Coefficient (PTC) ceramic plate as the heating element.
+These space heaters for large rooms are known as ceramic heaters because they use a Positive Temperature Coefficient (PTC) ceramic plate as the heating element.

 Ceramic heaters are also very efficient, but not as much as the first two options.
 They distribute heat very well, which is perhaps their biggest strength.
 However, the blowing action can push warm air outside the house.
 Additionally, blowing is known to cause dust and allergens.
 These can offset all the gains made.

 As you may have noticed, all three categories of space heaters above are electric space heaters.
 If you’d prefer to use other fuels, propane and gas are great options.

 They are both renewable energy sources and guarantee tons of heating power for every BTU of fuel consumed.
-Many propane heaters, for instance, are 70-96% efficient.
+Many propane heaters for large rooms, for instance, are 70-96% efficient.
 Kerosene is another option.

-The only downside is that these space heaters are not safe for indoor home heating.
+The only downside is that these electric space heaters are not safe for indoor home heating.
 They present a significant fire risk, partly explaining why they are rarely mentioned when discussing space heaters.
 Additionally, maintenance is an issue.
 Maintaining and refilling gas heaters negates some of the efficiency qualities.

 That said, though, gas and kerosene heaters make excellent and energy-efficient heating options for unusual spaces such as garages and basements.
 If you choose to invest in one, keep in mind that vented space heaters (which are the recommended option) are less energy-efficient than unvented space heaters.

 Even after you’ve picked the right energy-efficient space heater for large room, your work isn’t done.
 You need to take steps to extract even more useful heat from your heater.
 The following tips should help;